Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-\paragraph{Experimental Baselines} As mentioned, we focus on comparison to other methods proposing domain alignment for DG. \citet{albuquerque2019adversarial} (\textbf{G2DM}) and \citet{li2018domain_mmd} (\textbf{MMD-AAE}) propose variants of DANN,\footnote{MMD-AAE is based on the maximum-mean discrepancy \citep{gretton2012kernel} rather than $\mathcal{H}$-divergence.} and in particular, align domains by making updates to the feature extractor.
-As noted, \textbf{MMLD} is the DANN setup most similar to our baseline DANN.
-For MMLD, \citet{matsuura2019domain} additionally propose a source domain \textit{mixing} algorithm -- we denote this by MMLD-$K$ with $K$ the number of domains after re-clustering. \citet{shankar2018generalizing} (\textbf{CrossGRAD}) and \citet{zhou2020deep} (\textbf{DDAIG}), contrary to our work, generate examples which \textit{maximize} the domain loss.
-Because, they \textit{do not} update the feature extractor with the domain loss $\mathcal{L}_{SD}$ as we do, this may actually be viewed as domain-alignment by data generation \citep{liu2019transferable}.
-For MMD-AAE and CrossGRAD, we use results reported by \citet{zhou2020deep} because the original methods do not test on our datasets.
+\paragraph{Experimental Baselines} As mentioned, we focus on comparison to other methods proposing domain alignment for DG.
+Albuquerque et al.~\citep{albuquerque2019adversarial} (\textbf{G2DM}) and Li et al.~\citep{li2018domain_mmd} (\textbf{MMD-AAE}) propose variants of DANN,\footnote{MMD-AAE is based on the maximum-mean discrepancy \citep{gretton2012kernel} rather than $\mathcal{H}$-divergence.} and in particular, align domains by making updates to the feature extractor.
+As noted, Matsuura and Harada~\citep{matsuura2019domain} (\textbf{MMLD}) propose the DANN setup most similar to our baseline DANN.
+For MMLD, Matsuura and Harada~\citep{matsuura2019domain} additionally propose a source domain \textit{mixing} algorithm -- we denote this by MMLD-$K$ with $K$ the number of domains after re-clustering.
+Shankar et al.~\citep{shankar2018generalizing} (\textbf{CrossGRAD}) and Zhou et al.~\citep{zhou2020deep} (\textbf{DDAIG}), contrary to our work, generate examples which \textit{maximize} the domain loss.
+Because, they \textit{do not} update the feature extractor with the domain loss $\mathcal{L}_{SD}$ as we do, this may actually be viewed as domain-alignment by data generation (see Liu et al.~\citep{liu2019transferable} who first propose this technique).
+For MMD-AAE and CrossGRAD, we use results reported by Zhou et al.~\citep{zhou2020deep} because the original methods do not test on our datasets.

 \paragraph{Analysis of Performance} Generally, in DG, the comparison of performance is subjective across different experimental setups -- a problem highlighted by a recent commentary on the experimental rigor of DG setups \citep{gulrajani2020search}.
 As such, we include reported results from other experimental setups, predominantly, to show our DANN implementation is a competitive baseline.
 This much is visible in Table~\ref{table:pacs_comparison}.
 For 2 out of 3 setups, our DANN \textit{alone} has higher overall accuracy than any other method.